typelevel/frameless/docs/src/main/tut/GettingStarted.md

 val aptTypedDs = TypedDataset.create(apartments)
 ```

-We can also create it from an existing `Dataset:`
+We can also create one from an existing Spark `Dataset:`

 ```tut:book
 val aptDs = spark.createDataset(apartments)